sophia-ngo/Team-P-CPSC-481/index.md

 > ## Deliverables
 > 1. <b>Heuristic Evaluation Report:</b> The summary of the heuristic evaluation can be found in a report [here](https://github.com/sophiango-uofc/Team-P-CPSC-481/blob/stage-four/Heuristic%20Evaluation%20Report.pdf). <br/>
 > 2. <b>Presentation:</b> Throughout this stage we have documented our progress of the high fidelity prototype in a PowerPoint presentation.
-The presentation can be found [here](https://github.com/sophiango-uofc/Team-P-CPSC-481/blob/stage-three/Stage%20Four%20Presentation.mp4).
+The presentation can be found [here](https://github.com/sophiango-uofc/Team-P-CPSC-481/blob/stage-four/Stage%20Four%20Presentation.mp4).
+Although included in the presentation, the video of the hi-fi prototype can be found [here](https://github.com/sophiango-uofc/Team-P-CPSC-481/blob/stage-four/PrototypeDemoVid.mp4).